 A new hashtag popped up last week, #GorsuchStyle, devoted to spoofing Justice Gorsuch’s writing style, or at least the style that is on display in the opening sentences of his dissenting opinion in Artis v.
 District of Columbia (pdf): “Chesterton reminds us not to clear away a fence just because we cannot see its point.
 Even if a fence doesn’t seem to have a reason, sometimes all that means is we need to look more carefully for the reason it was built in the first place.”

 I mention that, not because this post will be about Gorsuch’s writing style (it won’t), but because I’m not above a little clickbait-y coattail-riding.
 It’s not gratuitous clickbait, mind you.
 This post is about Gorsuch’s dissent in Artis.
-And it remains to be seen whether it’s effective clickbait.
+But it remains to be seen whether it’s effective clickbait.
 Part of me thinks that if your title includes the word lexicographic, maybe you’re doing clickbait wrong.
 On the other hand, #AppellateTwitter likes dictionaries, so maybe not.

 What this post will be about is Gorsuch’s choice of which dictionaries to cite in his Artis dissent.
 As the title suggests, it will be heavy on lexicography, but it will also touch on what that choice says about whether Gorsuch is a snoot, like his predecessor was, and if so whether that ought to play a role in his decision about what dictionaries to cite.
 I also plan on doing a separate post to talk about the contrasting approaches to word meaning that are on display in Artis, both of them resonating, though in opposite ways, with what I’ve written about that subject (link, link).